 Oregon State University's high residency MFA program in Corvallis has a long tradition of excellence in producing and teaching creative writing, going all the way back to the 1950s when the future distinguished novelist William Kittredge was a student here, and Bernard Malamud won a National Book Award while teaching in the English Department.

-- Our vibrant Visiting Writers Series brings 4-5 nationally known writers and poets to campus each year.
+Our Visiting Writers Series brings 4-5 nationally known writers and poets to campus each year.
 A Literary Northwest series celebrates the burgeoning literary scene in the Willamette Valley and the Northwest.

-- In 2011, thanks to the generosity of OSU alumni Patrick and Vicki Stone, the biennial Stone Award in Lifetime Literary Achievement was established – one of the nation’s most generous literary prizes.
-Joyce Carol Oates also received the award in 2012, and Tobias Wolff in 2014.
-This year's Stone Award recipient is Rita Dove.
+In 2011, thanks to the generosity of OSU alumni Patrick and Vicki Stone, the biennial Stone Award in Lifetime Literary Achievement was established – one of the nation’s most generous literary prizes.
+Joyce Carol Oates was the inaugural recipient of the award in 2012, followed by Tobias Wolff in 2014, Rita Dove in 2016, and Colson Whitehead in 2019.

 If you are interested in applying for our MFA program, please see the MFA Application Guidelines.